romeopeter/btrealestate/README.md

 - Send email to user and realtor when an inquiry is made

-_Technology: HTML, CSS, BOOTSTRAP, JAVASCRIPT AND Python._
+_Technology: HTML, CSS, Bootstrap, JavaScript AND Python._

 <br>